 In many communities, the majority of active transportation projects are dependent on grant funding.
 Finding and writing grants, and compiling the necessary documentation, is time consuming and resource intensive for local jurisdiction staff.
-This serves as major barrier for communities who are interested in implementing active transportation projects, but may not have enough staff time to write and organize grants.
-By providing resources and information to local jurisdictions, county and regional agencies, like STA, can help get active transportation projects funded and implemented by providing contract consultant support to augment local staff time.
+This is a major barrier for communities who are interested in implementing active transportation projects, but may not have enough staff time to write and organize grants.
+By providing information, consultant support, and other resources to local jurisdictions, STA can help get active transportation projects funded and implemented throughtout the county.

-Implementation and Funding
+CHAPTER 5 Implementation and Funding